DataDog/integrations-core/rabbitmq/README.md

 ### Configuration

-Create a file `rabbitmq.yaml` in the Agent's `conf.d` directory.
+Create a `rabbitmq.yaml` file in the Agent's `conf.d` directory.

 #### Prepare RabbitMQ

-You must enable the RabbitMQ management plugin.
+Enable the RabbitMQ management plugin.
 See [RabbitMQ's documentation](https://www.rabbitmq.com/management.html) to enable it.

 #### Metric Collection